pablomagro/techtales/source/_posts/React-Hooks-All-React-Hooks-Explained.md

 ---
 title: React Hooks - All React Hooks Explained
 date: 2023-04-15 09:31:01
-tags:
+categories:
   - React
-categories:
+tags:
   - Hooks
 ---

 # [Built-in React Hooks](https://react.dev/reference/react)

-Hooks are a new addition in React 16.8.
+Hooks are a new addition in [React 16.8](https://legacy.reactjs.org/blog/2019/02/06/react-v16.8.0.html).
 They let you use state and other React features without writing a class.
 Tey are build-in in the chore of React.

 One of the benefits of React is that it does for you, if you determine some sort of system to manage the state of the application

 Changing the state of the application and as you change the state of the application the webpage itself re-renders automatically to show the new values.

-# List of Extensions
+# List of Hooks

 1. [State Hooks](#state-hooks)
    1. [useState](#useState)